-Christian Kreutz is an author, speaker, strategic advisor and expert in open and social innovation.
+CHRISTIAN KREUTZ is an author, speaker, strategic advisor and expert in open and social innovation.
 He is the Director at Crisscrossed, the makers of WE THINQ, social software for change makers.
-WE THINQ was built to help companies create an open culture of feedback and innovation.
-They do this with a platform where people can submit ideas globally as an organization.
-Those who are interested can join the conversation.
-This platform helps flatten how information and ideas flow throughout an organization.
-It creates an open culture of constructive feedback which creates more innovation.
-Christian works with colleagues in London, the Far East, and the United States.
-They work from different places: home, innovation labs, co-working spaces, and more.
+Christian works with colleagues in London, the Far East, and the United States who all work from different places: home, innovation labs, and co-working spaces.

 - Minimize the number of tools you use.

 - Create standard operating procedures for your remote team.

 - When hiring, pay attention to how people present themselves on the internet.
 Which communities are they involved in?
 What projects have they worked on?

 - Be open to feedback: positive and negative.

 Podcast production by Podcast Monster